 Finding the Right Trees for Poles

 Even though the trees in a stand of timber are the same age and species, they still mature to a variety of shapes and sizes.
-A forest manager is responsible to ensure that each tree is used for its highest potential.
+A forest manager ensures each tree reaches its highest potential use.
 Trees worthy of becoming poles are the rarest—and, consequently, the most valuable—because of the very specific requirements that must be met in order to qualify.

-Without careful planning and attention to detail, these valuable trees could easily be missed, and thus sold as sawtimber, a significantly less valuable product.
+Without careful planning and attention to detail, one could overlook these valuable trees, selling them as sawtimber, a significantly less valuable product.
 Jeremy’s team created a plan to ensure as many trees as possible became poles.

 “These stands have been nurtured and grown for more than 25 years.
 It would be a waste to not capture their full potential,” says timber marketing manager Shane Bergman, who spearheaded the project.

 To locate potential poles before a harvest, a forest technician takes an inventory, statistically measuring the stand of trees to locate those that meet the size specifications needed for poles.
 Our foresters work closely with a logging contractor, who cuts them down, separates them from the other trees, and places them to the side for the next step.

 Strict Specifications for a Log to Become a Pole